sujaykundu777/devlopr-jekyll/README.md

 devlopr uses Markdown Files to generate data like Blog Posts, Gallery, Shop Products etc. No external database is required.

-### Launch your Static Site using Devlopr in minutes -
+### Launch your Static Site using Devlopr in minutes :rocket:

 To get started follow this [Tutorial](https://devlopr.netlify.app/get-started) or [Watch Video Walkthrough](https://youtu.be/cXBEfpn0qrg).